progayk/vuepress-project/docs/README.md

 ## Vuepress Journey

 [Vuepress Docs](https://vuepress.vuejs.org/ "goes to vuepress documentation")

+Here is the [deployed version](https://lucid-swanson-c5426e.netlify.com/) of this site on Netlify.

 First I said, *a new vue.js thing*, then I realised that this is another awesome thing from Vue team.
 So, let's dive deep into it and discover its features!